yutaplug/Aliucord/index.md

 ## How to install Aliucord

 You can install Aliucord [here](https://github.com/Aliucord/Manager/releases).

-<video src="https://github.com/user-attachments/assets/bae2ea76-ef04-4497-a1ef-92fb45c73426" controls="controls" width="500"></video>
+Also watch the [video instructions](https://github.com/user-attachments/assets/bae2ea76-ef04-4497-a1ef-92fb45c73426).

 ## How to install plugins